Patrick Somerville: Novels

 Somerville graduated from Cornell University in 2005.
 He published his debut novel, The Cradle, in 2009 and his second novel This Bright River in 2012.

 Television

 In 2013, Somerville joined the writing staff of The Bridge, where he wrote two episodes of the series.
 From 2015 to 2017, he was a writer on the HBO series The Leftovers.
 In October 2016, it was announced that Somerville would write the Netflix series Maniac.
 In December 2017, he signed a deal to develop new TV and digital projects exclusively for Paramount Television (now Paramount Television Studios).
 In October 2019, it was announced that he would be the writer and showrunner for a 10 episode HBO Max miniseries Station Eleven.
 He was also the showrunner for the first season of the series Made for Love.

 In April 2022, it was announced that Somerville and Emily St. John Mandel would adapt The Glass Hotel and Sea of Tranquility as two Station Eleven followup series for HBO Max.

+In July 2025, it was announced that Somerville would serve as showrunner for the Wolfenstein adaptation for Amazon Prime Video.